Cantwell's Castle

 Cantwell's Castle is a tower house located in the townland of Sandfortscourt in County Kilkenny, Ireland.
 It served as the main residence for the head of the Cantwell family, While debated of who owned it in its final days the facts point to the Cantwell Family.
-Before a siege of the Cantwell castle from Oliver Cromwell’s army which led to Cromwell’s army being forced away with the Cantwells taking control even though two of the three castles were significantly damaged.
+Before a siege of the Cantwell castle from Oliver Cromwell's army which led to Cromwell's army being forced away with the Cantwells taking control even though two of the three castles were significantly damaged.

 Location

-Cantwell's Castle is situated in the southern part of the townland of Sandfordscourt, formerly known as Cantwellscourt, approximately 7.5km from Kilkenny City.
+Cantwell's Castle is situated in the southern part of the townland of Sandfordscourt, formerly known as Cantwellscourt, approximately 7.5 km from Kilkenny City.
 The closest tower houses to Cantwell's Castle are Ballyfoyle Castle in Ballyfoyle, in the medieval period in possession of the Purcell family, and Clara Castle, formerly a Shortall castle.

 History

 The Cantwells arrived in Ireland with Strongbow, the first one mentioned in 1177 was Hugh de Cantwelle.
 They were possibly from Suffolk, very likely Kentwell Hall.
 At the time, surnames as such did not exist, so that spelling variations of "Cantwell" also include "Conteville", with "Cantuell" being the oldest form.

 Once settled in Ireland, they held lands in the parish of Rathcoole (which Sandfordscourt belongs to), Cloghscregg (northeast of Thomastown, County Kilkenny), Stroan (Kilfane near Thomastown), but also in Tipperary.
 There are still tower-houses associated with the Cantwells in Kilfane (see Cantwell Fada), Cloghscregg, Mellisson (Tipperary) and in Moycarky (Tipperary) with an impressively high wall adjacent to the castle.